 Sunsets here are stunning and since Playa Panama doesn’t have a town (the closest is Playas del Coco), it is much quieter and less populated than its bustling neighbor.

 Samara is a popular beach town in southern Guanacaste.
 It has great beginner surfing waves, beautiful coastal views and a nice family friendly atmosphere.

 We’ve written a post about 5 beaches in Guanacaste you’ve never heard of but here are a couple more.

 Playa Mina is one of our favorite secret beaches near Tamarindo.
 It has soft white sand, crystal clear waters and lots of trees for shade.

 Waves can get a big strong so just keep an eye out if you want to swim.
-We also recommend a high car if you visit sine the road is unpaved with lots of pot holes.
+We also recommend a high car if you visit during rainy season since the road is unpaved with lots of pot holes and mud.

 Las Catalinas (Playa Prieta, Sugar Beach, Danta and Dantita)

 This area has some amazing beaches that aren’t as well known as the Gulf of Papagayo beaches.
 You can do all the same activities like swimming, snorkeling, kayaking and sailing with way less people!

 Las Catalinas is a small developing community so there isn’t much there.
 Casa Chameleon Las Catalinas is a gorgeous adult only resort with ocean views on the hill or you can find a vacation rental nearby.